tushar-sharma/tushar-sharma.github.io/_posts/2021-09-16-dear-vishi-virus-poop-2021-09-16.md

 <p>When the alarm clock breaks my slumber, I roll down on my bed, blindly crawling towards my alarm clock as if it was a bomb to diffuse it.
 After multiple snoozes, I relinquished my dreams and come to my senses.
 Gulping water after I wake up is my first activity.
 Next, I excuse myself to the bathroom for “nature call”.
 All living things from a simple bacteria to a giant dinosaur needs to perform two basic life function; eat and excrete.</p>

 Since our world has been ravaged by covid pandemic lately, I wanted to discuss viruses.
-As a child, I often wondered, does the virus poop?<!-- truncate_here -->
+As a child, I often wondered, does a virus poop?<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 When the alarm clock breaks my slumber, I roll down on my bed, blindly crawling towards my alarm clock as if it was a bomb to diffuse it.
 After multiple snoozes, I relinquished my dreams and come to my senses.
 Gulping water after I wake up is my first activity.
 Next, I excuse myself to the bathroom for “nature call”.
 All living things from a simple bacteria to a giant dinosaur needs to perform two basic life function; eat and excrete.

 Since our world has been ravaged by covid pandemic lately, I wanted to discuss viruses.
-As a child, I often wondered, does the virus poop?
+As a child, I often wondered, does a virus poop?

 What’s a virus?
 It’s a bundle of genetic material (RNA or DNA) wrapped in a protein capsule called capsids.
 The virus seems to live a stark opposite twin life; inside and outside of a host cell.